-Editor’s note: Earlier this week, Sheryl Ellsworth and Emily McCormick appeared on KSL’s Studio 5.
+Editor’s note: This article originally ran on LDS Living on June 4, 2020.
+On June 1, 2020, Sheryl Ellsworth and Emily McCormick appeared on KSL’s Studio 5.
 Their topic?
 Five things that mothers of children of color want you to know.
 You can watch their segment here and then read below to learn more as the mothers expand on the thoughts they expressed on the show.

 “But race is the child of racism, not the father.
 And the process of naming 'the people' has never been a matter of genealogy and physiognomy so much as one of hierarchy.
 Difference in hue and hair is old.
 But the belief in the preeminence of hue and hair, the notion that these factors can correctly organize a society and that they signify deeper attributes, which are indelible—this is the new idea.” –Between the World and Me by Ta-Nehisi Coates